kimchi-project/kimchi/docs/API.md

     * cdrom: A volume name or URI to an ISO image
     * storagepool: URI of the storagepool where template allocates vm storage.
     * networks *(optional)*: list of networks will be assigned to the new VM.
+    * interfaces *(optional)*: list of host network interfaces will be assigned to the new VM.
+Only applicable for s390x or s390 architecture.
+        * type: Type of host network interface.
+Type should be 'macvtap' for host network interface (Ethernet, Bond, VLAN) to be connected as direct MacVTap; or 'ovs' for openvswitch host network interface to be connected as virtual switch to a VM.
+        * name: The host network interface.
+It should be the host network interface (Ethernet, Bond, VLAN) for type 'macvtap' or host openvswitch bridge interface for type 'ovs'.
+        * mode *(optional)*: Only applicable for interface type macvtap, to indicates whether packets will be delivered directly to target device(bridge) or to the external bridge(vepa-capable bridge).
+              * bridge: If packets have a destination on the host from which they originated, they are delivered directly to the target.
+For direct delivery, both origin and destination devices need to be in bridge mode.
+If either the origin or destination is in vepa mode, VEPA-capable bridge is required.
+              * vepa: All packets are sent to the external bridge.
+If packets have a destination on the host from which they originated, the VEPA-capable bridge will return the packets to the host.
     * disks: An array of requested disks with the following optional fields (either *size* or *volume* must be specified):
         * index: The device index